 Similarly, a second rule (#dt-not-type) flags an inconsistency when a literal is typed with the wrong datatype.
 Two other datatype rules (#dt-eq and #dt-diff) indicate equality and inequality of literals based on their values; which requires differentiating literals from URIs, to avoid these rules to fire for URI resources as well.
-These four rules require built-in support for RDF datatypes and literals, meaning they cannot be consistently implemented across arbitrary rule engines.
+These four rules thus require built-in support for RDF datatypes and literals, meaning they cannot be consistently implemented across arbitrary rule engines.
 Therefore, we chose to leave these rules out of our OWL2 RL ruleset.
-Related work, including
+Related work, including DLEJena [36], the SPIN OWL ruleset by

-DLEJena [36] and the SPIN [30] and OWLIM [8] OWL2 RL rulesets also do not include datatype rules.
+Knublauch [30] and OWLIM OWL2 RL ruleset [8] also do not include datatype rules.